 Water conservation and wastewater treatment are important aspects of HanesBrands’ commitment to environmental stewardship and mitigation of long-term business risks related to water.

-The company has significantly reduced its total water used per manufactured pound of apparel, and earned an above-average score for water management after voluntarily disclosing data for the CDP 2016 Climate Change Report.
-Hanes’ A- water score was higher than the apparel industry and S&P 500 averages in the following categories: context, governance and strategy, direct risks and response and indirect risks and response.
+The company has significantly reduced its total water used per manufactured pound of apparel, and earned an A- score for water management after voluntarily disclosing data for the CDP 2016 Climate Change Report.
+Hanes’ score was higher than the apparel industry and S&P 500 averages in the following categories: context, governance and strategy, direct risks and response and indirect risks and response.
 The company also regularly assesses its potential water risk using tools developed by the World Wildlife Fund (WWF) and the World Business Council for Sustainable Development (WBCSD).

 Additionally, all of our textile-manufacturing facilities have wastewater-treatment systems that adhere to or exceed leading global wastewater-management practices.